TerraformersMC/Biolith/README.md

 At this time, aside from any new things I've implemented and forgotten to update here, the following features are present:

+* From v1.2.0-alpha.1, Biolith supports all four major mod loaders!

 * Place an Overworld, Nether, or End biome at a specified noise point.
 * Replace an Overworld, Nether, or End biome entirely or in part.
 * Add a sub-biome to an Overworld, Nether, End, or modded biome.
-* (End biome placement uses custom noise and is only available in 1.20.)
+* (End biome placement uses custom noise and is only available in 1.20+.)

 * Register custom surface rules.
 * Override vanilla surfaces using custom surface builders.

-Biolith 0.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.19.4, and TerraBlender.
-Biolith 1.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.20.
+* Fully compatible with TerraBlender and Fabric Biome API biomes.
+* Somewhat compatible with BClib (biome placement may be modified by BClib).

 ## Releases via Maven

+The instructions below are for Biolith 1.2.0 for Minecraft 1.20.4+.
+If you are using earlier versions of Biolith, only Fabric/Quilt is supported, and the artifact ID is just `biolith`.

 Much like Terraform API, add the Terraformers maven repository to your `build.gradle`: